131.2 Proprietary Items and Public Interest Findings

 131.2 Proprietary Items

 A proprietary item is considered any patented material, specification, or process that can only be obtained from one manufacturer.
 These items are generally identified by the use of a trade name.
-In the interest of promoting competition and allowing for the development of new products, neither FHWA nor MoDOT will participate in payment for any proprietary item, except in the following cases:
+In the interest of promoting competition and allowing for the development of new products, MoDOT will not participate in payment for any proprietary item, except in the following cases:

 - 1. The district can demonstrate that only proprietary items are acceptable and the contract documents identify at least three proprietary items as alternatives and allow an approved equal.
 In this instance, no additional approval is necessary.

-- 3. MoDOT and/or FHWA approve a request for use of a proprietary item.
+- 3. MoDOT approves a request for use of a proprietary item.
 A copy of the proprietary item request approval should accompany the PS&E submittal.

 131.2.1 Proprietary Items Requiring No Approval

 - When it has been demonstrated that only proprietary items are acceptable and three or more items are identified, the specific characteristics of the proprietary items that are mentioned should be included in the project documents.
 Construction personnel can use this information to determine if the substitute item is indeed “equal” to the specifically identified items.
 Examples of specific characteristics are the reflective properties of pavement marking tape, width and length of crashworthy end treatments, signal controller units that are compatible with existing units in the field or other applications in which the district core team can specifically name item characteristics.
 When requested by a contractor to approve the use of a substitute item based upon the “or approved equal” provisions contained in the project documents, construction field personnel will coordinate their response to this request with the district project manager.
 Approval by the Central Office Construction and Materials must be obtained prior to use of the engineer approved equivalent item.